 Running a profitable business isn’t just about selling lots and lots of things – it’s also about keeping your operating costs down or saving business costs.
 In the early stages in particular, it’s wise to be as frugal as you can.

 So what are the biggest costs to a business, and how can you keep small businesses expenses to a minimum?

 Here are our tips for being a super scrimper.

 1. Plan your budget when looking at saving business costs

 Monthly budget planning and review helps to keep track of what you’re spending your money on.
-Shop around for the best deals on things like energy, broadband and business bank accounts and keep a close eye on your bills – in 2017 www.companybug.com reported that one in five businesses’ bills contained errors.
+Shop around for the best deals on things like energy, broadband and business bank accounts and keep a close eye on your bills – back in 2017 www.companybug.com reported that one in five businesses’ bills contained errors.

 Consider buying equipment like desks and computers second-hand or leasing equipment and vehicles if it’s cheaper than buying them.
 Buy office supplies in bulk whenever you can and use video calls instead of travelling long distances to meetings.